VenturaNotes/Knowledge/- Topics/Application layer.md

 - [[SMTP]] (Simple Mail Transfer Protocol): For sending emails
 - [[DNS]] (Domain Name System): For resolving domain names into IP addresses
 - [[Telnet]]/[[SSH]]: For remote login to other [[systems]]
+- Most protocols are standardized globally by organizations like [[IETF]]

 ### Key Points
 - The application layer is not the [[Applications|application]] itself.
 It is not your [[browser]], [[email client]], or other software